Linn899/100-Days-of-DevOps/Day58_Deploy Grafana on Kubernetes Cluster/readme.md

 # Day 58: Deploy Grafana on Kubernetes Cluster

-This repository contains the Kubernetes manifests to deploy a Grafana application and expose it via a NodePort Service.
+This repository contains the Kubernetes manifests to deploy a Grafana application and expose it via a NodePort Service on port 32000.

 ## Manifest Files

 ### 1. `deployment.yaml`
 ```yaml